theskumar/python-dotenv/README.md

 Keys can be unquoted or single-quoted.
 Values can be unquoted, single- or double-quoted.
 Spaces before and after keys, equal signs, and values are ignored.
 Values can be followed by a comment.
-Lines can start with the `export` directive, which has no effect on their interpretation.
+Lines can start with the `export` directive, which does not affect their interpretation.

 Allowed escape sequences: